tim29oco/MySQL-GCA/README.md

 ***Tim OConnor: 8 MySQL Projects with the Click of a Button!***

-Tired with applicants providing zero proof of their skill proficiencies? 💢😠
+Tired of applicants providing zero proof of their skill proficiencies? 💢😠

 Numbed by "Beginner" "Intermediate" and "Advanced" skills? 😫💧